The Chaser: Twitter ban

-In 2020 the Chaser's account was briefly banned from Twitter for election interference, after the group changed their profile to match that of President Donald Trump and encouraged the public not to vote for him on the day of the Presidential election.
+In 2020, the Chaser's account was briefly banned from Twitter for election interference, after the group changed their profile to match that of President Donald Trump and encouraged the public not to vote for him on the day of the presidential election.
 This led to widespread confusion due to the Chaser's verified status on Twitter, with many members of the public thinking Trump had abandoned his campaign.
 Following Trump's election loss, the Chaser team claimed responsibility, stating that they "almost certainly influenced the hundreds of votes that decided crucial swing states".

-The team's verified account status was restored in June 2021, only to be immediately suspended again within hours, after they impersonated the Australian Prime Minister and claimed he was deporting his daughters to Nauru.
+The team's verified account status was restored in June 2021, only to be immediately suspended again within hours, after they impersonated Australian Prime Minister Scott Morrison and claimed he was deporting his daughters to Nauru.

 Facebook news ban

 In 2021 the Chaser website briefly took on the slogan "Australia's only news site" after a spat between Facebook and the Australian government saw all news temporarily pulled from the platform.
 The Chaser's Facebook page was re-instated within hours of the ban, much to the consternation of the rest of Australia's media, after the team changed their Twitter profile to mirror Mark Zuckerberg and tweeted at Facebook instructing that their page be re-instated.

-The Chaser responded to their new status as 'Facebook's only news site' by publishing a 600-point list detailing every instance of the sitting government's corruption while in office, which immediately went viral.
+The Chaser responded to their new status as "Facebook's only news site" by publishing a 600-point list detailing every instance of the sitting government's corruption while in office, which immediately went viral.